-It honestly depends on how much effort you want to put, and the clothing items you want to sell.
+It honestly depends on how much effort you want to put in and the clothing items you want to sell.

 If you want to sell clothes you already have in your wardrobe, a good estimation can be a few hundred dollars.

-You can earn a bit extra, if you have some luxurious items, too.
+You can earn a bit extra if you have some luxurious items.

 However, if you plan to hunt for trendy second-hand items and then resell them – you can earn much more.

 Look around for a local place where they accept clothes.
 It is a common practice to create an event where people bring their clothes and sell them.

-The last option is to make a clothing swap – it is similar to the selling event, but instead of selling things, you swap between each other (for free).
+The last option is to make a clothing swap, similar to the selling event, but instead of selling things, you swap between each other (for free).

 To organize such an event, follow my guide here.